andy-byers/CalicoDB/doc/doc.md

 // Create or put a database at "/tmp/cats". calicodb::DB *db;
-const calicodb::Status s = calicodb::DB::put(options, "/tmp/cats", &db);
+const calicodb::Status s = calicodb::DB::open(options, "/tmp/cats", &db);

 // Handle failure. s.to_string() provides a string representation of the status. if (!s.is_ok()) {